RagnarGrootKoerkamp/BAPCtools/readme.md

 - `bt test <submission> [--samples | [testcases [testcases ...]]]`

 Use the `test` command to run a single submission on some testcases.
 The submission `stdout` and `stderr` are printed to the terminal instead of verified as an answer file.
+Use `--samples` to run on the samples, or pass a list of testcases or directories containing testcases.
+Use `--interactive`/`-i` to run in interactive mode, where console input is forwarded to the submission.
+This rebuilds and reruns the program until either `control-C` or `control-D` is pressed.
+It's also possible to supply the test case on the command line directly using e.g. `< /path/to/file.in` or `<<< "10 20"`.

 ![test](doc/images/test.png)